norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

       * Centralized Management: Centralizes control over users, computers, and other resources

  * Wazuh: An open-source security monitoring platform that provides intrustion detection, log analysis, vulnerability detection, and compliance reporting.
+   A dedicated security server is critical for ensuring the performance, security, and scalability of your monitored analysis stack.
+Here's why:
+    - Isolation: Running resource-intensive tools on a dedicated server prevents performance degradation caused by workloads on shared resources.
+Each application demands significant CPU, RAM, and disk I/O to function efficiently.
+    - Security Context: Security tools process sensitive data, including logs and vulnerability scans.
+A dedicated server isolates sensitive data from unrelated systems.
+    - Centralized Management: Simplifies monitoring and management, providing a single point for handling logs, alerts, and vulnerability data.

+  (We will be using Wazuh as our open-source security tool to monitor and detect our simulated "attack")

  * Postfix: A popular open-source mail transfer agent (MTA) used for sending and receiving email on Unix-like operating systems.

 ![Screenshot 2025-02-05 195441](https://github.com/user-attachments/assets/a984ae85-7464-45f1-92cc-777af9e838f3)